calcode/calcode.github.io/_posts/2015-06-16-we-are-moving-the-cheese-talk.md

 ---
 layout: post
-title: We Are Moving The Cheese Talk
+title: We are moving the cheese talk
 permalink: we-are-moving-the-cheese-talk/
 ---